Linearly Polarized Gravitational Waves from Bubble Collisions: Early Universe Bubbles

 In the radiation-dominated era, the completion time can be written as $t_\star = \beta_H / (2\beta)$.
 Since thermal tunneling dominates in this regime, the prefactor scales as $C(t) \propto T^4 \propto t^{-2}$, and we therefore take $C(t) = \tilde{C}\cdot t^{-2}$ in the following.
 Furthermore, taking $t_c \simeq 0$\footnote{Setting $t_c = x\, t_\star$ with $x\in[0,1)$, we find that the maximum value occurs at $x=0.026$, corresponding to the mean bubble number reaching $N=3$ already for $\beta_H=1$.
 Thus, only for $x\in[0,0.026)$ a range of $\beta_H>1$ exists fulfilling $2\le N<3$.
 This bound is tied to the slow-transition regime: the transition duration admits two consistent estimates, $\tau\sim 1/\beta = 2t_\star/\beta_H$ and $\tau\sim t_\star -t_\text{nuc}\lesssim t_\star - t_c = t_\star(1-x)$, where $t_\text{nuc}>t_c$ is the time of nucleation, leading to the parametric relation $2/\beta_H \lesssim (1-x)$ and for slow transitions $2/\beta_H\sim\mathcal{O}(1)$, implying $(1-x)\sim \mathcal{O}(1)$ for self-consistency.} for analytic simplicity, we obtain

 and

 where we defined $B_\star\equiv\tilde{C} t_\star^2 v_w^3$.
 Imposing $I(t_\star)=4.6$, which encodes a $1\%$ false-vacuum survival probability, and employing Eq.~\eqref{eq:Itstar}, one directly obtains $B_\star$.
 Consequently, Eq.~\eqref{eq:Vfv} depends only on $\beta_H$ and we verified that for any $\beta_H\geq1$ the inequality holds, meaning that completion at this time $t_\star$ is ensured.
-Also, Eq.~\eqref{eq:Ntstar} is now only a function of $\beta_H$ and $v_w$ and we require that, by the completion of the phase transition, on average two bubbles have nucleated, i.e., $2 \leq N(t_\star) < 3$.
+Also, Eq.~\eqref{eq:Ntstar} is now only a function of $\beta_H$ and $v_w$ and we require that the expected number of bubbles at completion satisfies $2 \leq N(t_\star) < 3$.
 This condition yields, for each $v_w$, an allowed range of $\beta_H$.
 For the case $v_w/c = 1$, we find $3.48 \leq \beta_H < 5.22$ and for smaller wall velocities the allowed ranges of $\beta_H$ are shown in Fig. \ref{fig:betav}.

 The mean bubble size $R_\star$ at the time of collision sets the characteristic length scale of the source and thus determines the peak frequency, amplitude, and overall shape of the resulting GW spectrum.
 In the scenario where two bubbles fill the entire Hubble volume, the mean bubble radius at collision can be approximated as $R_\star H_\star = 0.5$.
 This estimate can be verified by explicitly computing the mean bubble radius, which at a given time $t$ is given by~\cite{Megevand:2017vtb}